Savannah vs Bengal Cat: Size, Traits, Price & Legality

 Price Comparison – Initial & Lifetime Costs

-Owning a Bengal or Savannah cat isn’t just about the upfront cost—it’s a long-term financial commitment.
-Bengals range from $1,000–$5,000, depending on quality and lineage.
-Savannahs, especially F1–F3, can start at $12,000 and soar beyond $20,000.
+Owning a Bengal or Savannah cat isn’t just about the upfront price—it’s a long-term financial commitment.
+Estimated ranges vary by generation, pedigree, and location: Bengals typically run $1,000–$5,000, while Savannahs, especially F1–F3, often start near $12,000 and can exceed $20,000.
 But that’s only the beginning.

 Legal and Ethical Considerations